29 Aug ‘Time & Attendance’ Software Integrates With Biometric Readers

 An integration of cutting-edge biometric recognition technology with a dedicated Time & Attendance software package is offering organisations real-time information designed to streamline payroll and personnel management.

 Thinking Software of Oxford, who provide dedicated Workforce Management and Time & Attendance solutions to a wide range of blue-chip clients, have integrated their Rota Horizon software with fingerprint readers from ievo Ltd, the Newcastle-based manufacturer of biometric recognition systems.

 The result is a foolproof recognition system unaffected by lost or stolen fobs or swipe cards and one that cannot be deceived by the entry of fraudulent PIN codes into a numeric keypad, coupled with a data acquisition system that supplies real-time reliable information for payroll, flexi-time, absenteeism control and holiday planning.

-David Hambidge, Thinking Software’s Business Development Manager, commented, “The ievo biometric hardware is proven technology which normally provides state-of-the-art access control.
+Becky Brinkworth, Thinking Software’s Sales Office Manager, commented, “The ievo biometric hardware is proven technology which normally provides state-of-the-art access control.
 Our Rota Horizon software connects directly to the new ievo SQL database for data on Readers, Employees and their “Fingerprint Recognised” events to generate the required Time & Attendance data.
 Rota Horizon will read the events from this database irrespective of the type of Hardware being used at the back end, and then the front end provides all the normal, powerful, functionality that Rota Horizon provides.”